-CHICAGO -- Since the October 2011 release of the Apple Inc. iPhone 4S and the iOS 5 operating system, many have been using Siri, the phone's voice-activated personal assistant, to check
+CHICAGO -- Since the October 2011 release of the Apple Inc. iPhone 4S and the iOS 5 operating system, many have been using Siri, the phone's voice-activated personal assistant, to check the weather, search for a restaurant or read text messages.

 At the Radiological Society of North America's RSNA 2011 annual meeting, University of Washington radiology professor Michael Richardson, M.D., said he sees many practical uses for Siri in health care, especially when it comes to finding information fast.